AdobeDocs/experience-manager-65.en/help/forms/using/html5-forms-architecture.md

 For details on REST endpoint and supported request parameters, see [Rendering Form Template](/help/forms/using/rendering-form-template.md).

-When a user makes a request from a client device such as an iOS or Android browser, Sling first resolves the Profile Node based on the request URL.
+When a user makes a request from a client device such as an iOS or Android&trade; browser, Sling first resolves the Profile Node based on the request URL.
 From this Profile Node, it reads **sling:resourceSuperType** and **sling:resourceType** to determine all available scripts that can handle this Form Render request.
 It then uses Sling request selectors along with request method to identify the script best suited for handling this request.
 Once the request reaches a Profile Renderer JSP, the JSP calls the Forms OSGi service.

-For more details on sling script resolution, see [AEM Sling Cheat Sheet](https://docs.adobe.com/content/docs/en/cq/current/developing/sling_cheatsheet.html) or [Apache Sling Url decomposition](https://sling.apache.org/site/url-decomposition.html).
+For more details on sling script resolution, see [AEM Sling Cheat Sheet](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions.html?lang=en) or [Apache Sling Url decomposition](https://sling.apache.org/documentation/the-sling-engine/url-decomposition.html).

 #### Typical form processing call flow {#typical-form-processing-call-flow}